TypicalIllusion/BodyEject/README.md

 | debug | bool | Toggles debug mode | false |

-If you would like any rooms for to be teleported to, removing or adding, lmk.
+If you would like any rooms for the bodies to be teleported to be teleported to, removing or adding, lmk.
 Discord: TypicalIllusion#5726